 Sean Redrow (Member-at-Large) has been the Director of Music at St. John’s in Worcester since 1991 and is a past Dean of the Worcester Chapter.
 He is a graduate of the College of the Holy Cross in Worcester, where he was honored to be the recipient of the full-tuition Liturgical Music and Organ Scholarship under the tutelage of James David Christie.
 He continued studies with Mr. Christie at The Boston Conservatory, and earned the Doctor of Musical Arts degree from Boston University where he received the Presidential Scholarship.
 While there, he taught the Class Organ students and was also on the faculty of the Boston Conservatory.
 He has played with the Boston Symphony and Tanglewood, and with the Boston Philharmonic at Symphony Hall and Carnegie Hall.
 He is a winner of the Boston Chapter, and New England Regional Competitions, and has been a featured performer at their regional and national conventions.
 His previous teachers include Luke Richard (formerly of St. Paul’s Cathedral) and Barclay Wood (formerly of The First Baptist Church in Worcester).

 Elizabeth “Bess” Sproul (Member-at-Large) received a Bachelor’s degree in choral music education from the University of Michigan, where she studied organ with Henry Tysinger.
 She received a Masters in Music Ed from the Ohio State University, where she took courses in church music from Wilbur Held.
 She taught music in public schools in several states, and conducted a community chorus in York, Maine.
 She served as Director of Music Ministries at St. Michael’s Lutheran Church in Camillus, NY, and studied organ for several years with Will Headlee, retired head of the organ department at Syracuse University.
-Since 2011 she has been Director of Music at Good Shepherd Lutheran Church in Westborough, MA.
-She is retiring this summer, and looking forward to traveling with her husband, Ed, a retired Lutheran pastor.
+From 2011- 2018 she served as Director of Music at Good Shepherd Lutheran Church, Westborough, MA.
+Recently retired, she enjoys being with her grandchildren, and traveling with her husband, a retired Lutheran pastor.

 Chapter Liaisons & Appointees